polypressure/reservations/README.md

 1. Run `bundle install` as usual to install gems.
 1. Run `rake db:migrate` as usual to create the database.
 1. Run `rake db:seed` to populate the `tables` table (awkwardly-named) in the database, containing information about the restaurant's tables.
 (Modify `db/seeds.rb` as needed to match the table configuration in your hypothetical restaurant.)
-1. Run the test suite with `rake test` as usual.
+1. Run 'rake db:test:prepare', then run the test suite with `rake test` as usual.
 1. Start up the app and server as usual with `rake server`.
 1. http://localhost:3000